0x-pl4t0/algo/README.md

 # algo
-Trading Algorithm based on interest rates and other underlying economic factors.
+Trading Algorithm based on interest rates and other underlying economic factors.<br>

+Still under develpoment. to be done whilst studying.